QuestPDF/QuestPDF-Documentation/docs/api-reference/canvas.md

 ![example](/api-reference/canvas.png =300x)

-In the next example, we will analyze how to create a rounded rectangle using SkiaSharp and the `Canvas` element.
+The following example shows how to create a rounded rectangle using SkiaSharp and the `Canvas` element.
 It clearly shows how powerful is this approach:

 ```csharp
 container